Decibel: Reporting large ratios

 A Bode plot labels its magnitude axis in decibels, to help express a large logarithmic scale with 0 dB for unity gain and simple notches typically every 10 dB.

 The logarithmic scale nature of the decibel means that a very large range of ratios can be represented by a convenient number.
-For example, 50 dB is easier to say than "the two powers bear a 100,000 to 1 ratio" or that "one power is 10 the other".
+For example, 50 dB is easier to say than "the two powers bear a 100,000 to 1 ratio" or that "one power is 10^{5} the other".
 Decibels express huge changes of a quantity with few digits of dB.

 Representation of multiplication operations

-Level values in decibels can be added instead of multiplying the underlying power values, which means that the overall gain of a multi-component system, such as a series of amplifier stages, can be calculated by summing the gains in decibels of the individual components, rather than multiply the amplification factors; that is, log(A × B × C)= log(A) + log(B) + log(C).
+Level values in decibels can be added instead of multiplying the underlying power values, which means that the overall gain of a multi-component system, such as a series of amplifier stages, can be calculated by summing the gains in decibels of the individual components, rather than multiply the amplification factors; that is, log(ABC) = log(A) + log(B) + log(C).
 Practically, this means that, armed only with the knowledge that 1 dB is a power gain of approximately 26%, 3 dB is approximately 2× power gain, and 10 dB is 10× power gain, it is possible to determine the power ratio of a system from the gain in dB with only simple addition and multiplication.
 For example: